HL7/crmi-ig/input/pages/artifact-repository-service.md

 The AuthoringArtifactRepository capability statement defines additional capabilities that are required to support content authoring workflows in a shared environment.
 For systems that do not exchange in progress content, or support external review/approval processes, these capabilities are not required to be exposed.

 The [CRMIAuthoringArtifactRepository](CapabilityStatement-crmi-authoring-artifact-repository.html) capability statement captures these requirements formally, while the following sections provide a narrative description of them.

+Note that the authoring artifact repository defined here supports only the knowledge artifacts that are the primary focus of this implementation guide:

+* ActivityDefinition
+* Library
+* Measure
+* PlanDefinition
+* Questionnaire

+Repository support for other types of artifacts **SHALL** follow the same pattern established for these artifacts.

 #### Artifacts